-Site Code Site Name Distance (km) Qualifying Feature Potential Effects (refer also to Sections 3.3.2 and 3.3.3 above) Pathway for Significant Effects Potential for In- Combination Effects (Phalacrocorax carbo) [A017], Lesser Black- levels of appropriate environmental assessment.
+Site Code Site Name Distance (km) Qualifying Feature Potential Effects (refer also to Sections 3.3.2 and 3.3.3 above) Pathway for Significant Effects Potential for In- Combination Effects backed Gull (Larus fuscus) [A183] levels of appropriate environmental assessment.
 Any land use development or activity progressed under the Strategy shall be required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 Therefore, the Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
-004122 Skerries Islands SPA nds 13.24 Turnstone (Arer Cormorant ( Phalacrocorax carbo ) [A017], Turnstone ( Arenaria interpres ) [A169], Shag The SPA is sensitive to hydrological interactions, disturbance effects and direct land use management activities.
-No No (Phalacrocorax aristotelis) [A018], Herring Gull (Larus argentatus) [A184], Light-bellied Brent Goose (Branta bernicla hrota) [A674], Purple Sandpiper (Calidris maritima) [A148] argentatus) [A184], Light-bellied e (Branta bernicla hrota) [A674], development, including public realm and sustainable mobility development of the control Any land use development or activity progressed under the Strategy shall be required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
+004122 Skerries Islands SPA 13.24 Cormorant (Phalacrocorax carbo) [A017], Turnstone (Arenaria interpres) [A169], Shag The SPA is sensitive to hydrological interactions, disturbance effects and direct land use management activities.
+No No Guir (Larus argentatus) [A164], Light-Deilieu Brent Goose (Branta bernicla hrota) [A674], Purple Sandpiper (Calidris maritima) [A148] e A re th In n t T The Strategy provides further detail and guidance regarding sustainable development, including public realm and sustainable mobility developments and activities, that are already provided for, in general terms, by the existing land use planning and transport framework, that has already been subject to appropriate levels of appropriate environmental assessment.
+Any land use development or activity progressed under the Strategy shall be required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 Therefore, the Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
 004014 Rockabill SPA 14.27 Common tern (Sterna hirundo) [A193], Arctic tern (Sterna paradisaea) [A194], Purple The SPA is sensitive to hydrological interactions, disturbance effects and direct land use management activities.
 No No Sandpiper (Calidris maritima) [A148], Roseate Tern (Sterna dougallii) [A192] The Strategy provides further detail and guidance regarding sustainable development, including public realm and sustainable mobility developments and activities, that are already provided for, in general terms, by the existing land use planning and transport framework, that has already been subject to appropriate levels of appropriate environmental assessment.
 Any land use development or activity progressed under the Strategy shall be

-Site - Site Name Distance (km) Qualifying Feature Potential Effects (refer also to Sections 3.3.2 and 3.3.3 above) Pathway for Significant Effects Potential for In- Combination Effects r required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
+Site Code Site Name Distance (km) Qualifying Feature Potential Effects (refer also to Sections 3.3.2 and 3.3.3 above) Pathway for Significant Effects Potential for In- Combination Effects required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
 Therefore, the Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.